The University is accredited by the Higher Learning Commission.

 The University offers an online bachelor of applied science (B.A.S.) in health services.
-This program is designed specifically for health
+This program is specifically designed for allied health professionals with an associate of applied science (A.A.S.) or associate of science (A.S.) who are interested in furthering their career in leadership in their applied health field.

 In addition, graduates are prepared to pursue graduate degrees in health sciences, public health, and related fields.